econnet/econ/econ-1.0.rst

 A reference allows to change the content unanimously without interacting with the government.
 Interaction of the government is effort and must be kept minimal.

-If the contributors commit to the econ values by contract, and the founders quit contributing or are forced to do so by vote of the contributors, it produces government interactions to update the `LE`_'s registered data at the government or bank.
+If the contributors commit to the econ values *by contract*, and the founders quit contributing or are forced to do so by vote of the contributors, it produces government interactions to update the `LE`_'s registered data at the government or bank.